 Oclacitinib: Can this alter the results of allergy tests?

 Several studies agree that Oclacitinib does not influence the results of allergy tests in the first four weeks of treatment.
-However, there are no studies of its possible effect on longer treatments.
-Whenever possible, sampling without treatment would be recommended, as we frequently see animals taking oclacitinib becoming completely negative in their allergy tests.
+However we cannot find any studies relating to the possible effect of longer periods of treatments.
+We have seen some animals taking oclacitinib becoming completely negative in their allergy tests.
 If the results of the allergy test during oclacitinib treatment are negative, we recommend to repeat the test without the treatment and observe the withdrawal time.

 Mites: The screening test shows positive results for mites.
 Does the animal have parasitic mites?